brandlewco/jesserieser-hugo-cc/content/collections/vanishing-folklore-2.md

   meta_description: >-
     West Coast photographer Jesse Rieser's long term and surreal photographic project on America
-  meta_title: American Hypnosis
+  meta_title: 'We Wish You Luck: American Hypnosis'
-title: 'American '
+title: We Wish You Lu
-collection_meta: Hypnosis
+collection_meta: American Hypnosis
 collection_meta_2: 2012 - 2026
 collection_description: >-
   By definition, hypnosis is the induction of a state of consciousness in which